-- Give derivation Pythagorean Won-Loss formula. - Observe ideas / techniques of modeling. - See how advanced theory enters in simple problems. - Opportunities from inefficiencies. - Xtra: further avenues for research for students.
+- Derive James' Pythagorean Won-Loss formula from a reasonable model. - Introduce some of the techniques of modeling. - Discuss the mathematics behind the models and model testing. - Show how advanced theory enters in simple problems. - Further avenues for research for students.